Linaro/lava/doc/dispatcher-format.rst

 .. warning:: This code is in ongoing development and the formats may
              change without notice.
 Only a very restricted set of actions and device types are supported.
-The refactored code can only be used from the command line and requires ``sudo`` access on the dispatcher.
-No-one except LAVA developers should be expecting to use any of these files.
+Jobs using the refactored code can only be submitted from the command line (using XMLRPC or :ref:`lava_tool`).

 .. _yaml_job: